ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ~~~
 {: .language-bash}

 Note: `.sh` is commonly used extension for shell scripts.
-Using a extension is not mandatory.
+Using an extension is not mandatory.

 ### Adding information to SLURM script